 Collectors may make gifts of art as an irrevocable promised gift, a bequest in your will, or as a fractional interest gift, in which case you donate a percentage of the value of the work over a specified period of time.
 Gifts of works of art are reviewed by the Museum director’s office and subject to approval by PAFA’s Collections Committee.
-To inquire about giving a work of art to PAFA, please contact the Museum director’s office at 215-391-4186.
+Please visit the Gifts of Art page for more information.

 Endowment Naming Opportunities

 An irrevocable planned gift can be used to establish a named endowment fund that exists in perpetuity, or a period of time.
 The minimum for creating a named endowment at PAFA is $250,000.

 The following list describes named endowment fund opportunities for which PAFA has a long-term commitment but short-term funding (in addition to staff positions including the archivist, conservator, faculty chairs, curators, Dean of the School of Fine Arts, and President & CEO):

 - Exhibitions Fund

 As the first art museum and school in the United States, PAFA celebrates the transformative power of art and art-making.
 Your gift sustains our vision of nurturing artists at every turn in their career through our world-class museum and school.